 Monday sees the fourth anniversary of the Bangladesh Rana Plaza factory complex collapse.
-In this guest blog, Owen Tudor who is Head of the TUC’s European Union and International Relations Department and an ETI Board Member, explains how prompt union action earlier this month, helped prevent what could have been another horrifying industrial accident.
-At a Dhaka factory supplying many international retailers.
+In this guest blog, Owen Tudor who is Head of the TUC’s EU and International Relations Department and an ETI Board Member, explains from a workers' representative perspective how prompt union action earlier this month helped prevent what could have been another horrifying industrial accident.
+At a Dhaka factory supplying several international retailers.

 On 24 April 2013, the Rana Plaza factory complex collapsed, killing over 1,100 mostly women workers.